Ascending Order

 Ascending Order Symbol

-To represent a given set of numbers in ascending order, we can either put commas ',' or we can use 'less than symbol (<)'.
-The most common way to represent numbers in ascending order is by putting a less than symbol in between, which shows that the number at the left is smaller in value than the number at the right side of the symbol.
+To represent a given set of numbers in ascending order, we can either put commas ',' or we can use the 'less than symbol (<)'.
+The most common way to represent numbers in ascending order is by putting a less than symbol in between, which shows that the number on the left is smaller in value than the number on the right side of the symbol.
 For example, 2 < 3 < 4 are arranged in ascending order.

 Fractions in Ascending Order